ajnsit/prank/guide/src/advanced/startup_event.md

 ## Definition

-The event is called `TrunkApplicationStarted` and is executed after the WebAssembly has been loaded and initialized.
+The event is called `PrankApplicationStarted` and is executed after the WebAssembly has been loaded and initialized.

 The event will have custom details: